hallieeilerts/CA-CODE_Automation/naming-conventions.md

 ## Naming conventions

+This file details the naming conventions used in the master workflow document which details all modelling processes from start to finish.

-Naming conventions result in improvements in terms of “four Cs”: communication, code integration, consistency and clarity.
-The idea is that “code should explain itself”.
+Naming conventions result in improvements in terms of communication, code integration, consistency and clarity.
+While many of the names below were gleaned from the existing code, they do not match the code exactly.
+If/when we try to standardize naming conventions across all code, the notation system described here could be a starting point.

 All entities should be named following the format:
 **class_objectINSTANCE_source**